Snapper Carr: Membership in the Justice League

 In the 1985–1986 crossover Crisis on Infinite Earths, DC Comics rebooted its fictional universe and the back-stories of nearly all its characters.
 This required retellings of many of origin stories, including that of the Justice League of America.
 The first adventures of the Justice League, and that of Snapper Carr, were retold in the 12-issue maxi-series comic book JLA: Year One.
-The first several issues of the maxi-series involved the alien race known as the Appellaxians, which had first appeared in Justice League of America #9 (February 1962).
+The first several issues of the maxi-series involved the alien Appellaxians, which had first appeared in Justice League of America #9 (February 1962).
 In the fictional character chronology, this story occurs before and shortly after The Brave and the Bold #28, but in the publication history of the character it is printed in 1998.
 In the story, the Appellaxians conspired with a new criminal organization, Locus, to take over Earth.
-Snapper's uncle, Simon Carr, made his first appearance in the second issue, and in the third issue readers learned that Simon is the contact person for an ultra-wealthy individual (later revealed to be Oliver Queen) who wishes to financially support the Justice League in its mission.
+Snapper's uncle, Simon Carr, made his first appearance in the second issue.
+It is revealed that Simon is a contact for an ultra-wealthy individual (later revealed to be Oliver Queen) who wishes to financially support the Justice League in its mission.
 Simon introduced the League to college student and genius inventor Ted Kord (who would become the superhero Blue Beetle), who provided them with some technology, and to his nephew, Snapper.
 The adventure with Starro took place between JLA: Year One issues #3 and #4, and Snapper played a critical role in issue #9 in alerting the League to the Appellaxian attack on Earth.
 In issue #10, he deduced that his uncle had been possessed by the Appellaxian leader, and had the League defeat Simon and then free him from alien control.

-Another Snapper Carr story appeared in 2001, but in the fictional character chronology, the story occurred some time during his honorary membership in the Justice League.
-This time, Snapper assists the Atom in building equipment and running software programs to fight the villain Chronos.